NREL/floris/docs/installation.md

 ## Source Code Installation

 Developers and anyone who intends to inspect the source code can install FLORIS by downloading the git repository from GitHub with ``git`` and use ``pip`` to locally install it.
-It is highly recommended to use a Python virtual environment manager such as [conda](https://docs.conda.io/en/latest/miniconda.html) in order to maintain a clean and sandboxed environment.
 The following commands in a terminal or shell will download and install FLORIS.

 ```bash
 # Download the source code from the `main` branch